 Responding to Applications

 Tip: For projects, you can interview more than one Volunteer before making a final decision.
-For 1-hour phone consultations, you can also select to speak with multiple Volunteers by clicking on the "Yes, Connect More" button after sending times to one Volunteer.
-Otherwise, click "No, I'm Good."
+For 1-hour phone consultations, you can also choose to speak with multiple Volunteers by selecting the "Yes, Connect More" button after sending times to one Volunteer.
+Otherwise, select "No, I'm Good."

 Tip: We recommend responding to your volunteer applications within 2 business days if possible.
 Failure to respond to applications within a timely manner may result in your project being canceled.